saltylighter1828/blockchain-infra-playbook/monitoring/grafana/README.md

 - Memory usage is active but stable overall.
 - CPU usage shows normal activity without sustained high pressure.
 - Load average shows short bursts but no major long-duration stress.
-- Root disk usage is low overall, with free space around the 940 GiB range.
+- Root disk usage is low overall, with free space around the 935 GiB range.
-- The storage graphs show a repeating sawtooth pattern, which suggests normal write activity followed by periodic cleanup or space recovery.
+- Storage graphs show normal write activity and gradual filesystem growth patterns.
+- Disk read and disk write panels confirm the active Linux filesystem is being used and monitored at the block-device level.
 - Network receive and transmit panels confirm the host is actively sending and receiving traffic.
 - Lighthouse is up and being scraped successfully through Prometheus.
 - Lighthouse reports itself as synced.
-- Peer count is healthy and confirms active beacon-network connectivity.
+- Lighthouse peer count is healthy and confirms active beacon-network connectivity.
 - Head slot, current epoch, and finalized epoch are all progressing as expected.
 - Slot lag remains very low, indicating Lighthouse is keeping up with the current chain state.
 - Head slot rate is consistent with normal beacon-chain slot progression.
+- Nethermind is up and exposing metrics successfully.
+- Nethermind peer count and sync-peer count confirm active execution-layer connectivity.
+- Chain height and best known block closely track each other, indicating Nethermind is keeping up with the chain head.
+- Block lag remains at or near zero, which is a strong sign of healthy execution progress.
+- Block processing time remains low, suggesting block import is being handled comfortably.
+- Blocks Observed (5m) provides a useful heartbeat-style signal for ongoing execution-layer activity.

 ---